 - In Body, write the text content of the email.
 In this example, we use Report (File name) delivered to the health authority where (File name) is the File name output of the When the Covid-19 PCR report is generated trigger.

-You can also add the encrypted report as an attachment, clicking Show advanced options and adding the Password Protected PDF File Content to the Attachment field and the trigger’s File name to the Attachment file name field.
+To add the encrypted report as an attachment, click Show advanced options and add the Password Protected PDF File Content to the Attachment field and the trigger’s File name to the Attachment file name field.